Course Outline

 • Required:

-• VR equipment, VR-capable workstations (Windows), and sufficient floor space for each headset to ensure comfortable testing of applications for government use.
+• VR equipment and VR-capable workstations (Windows), along with sufficient floor space for each headset to facilitate comfortable app testing for government use.

 28 Hours